|

 23: Games Around the Campfire ~ the glue of the group

-24: The Trademark Games of Medicine Bow ~ traditions that refuse
+24: The Trademark Games of Medicine Bow ~ traditions that refuse to die

 25: Design in Nature ~ the detective work of analyzing anatomy